Azure-Samples/azure-ml-federated-learning/mlops/README.md

 8. Upload some (non-sensitive) data

 ### 0. Use the docker image that contains all the prerequisites
-- Clone the current repository and set `automated_provisioning` as your working directory.
+- Clone the current repository and set `mlops` as your working directory.
 - Build a docker image based on the [docker file](./Dockerfile) by running:
   ```ps1
   docker build -t fl-rp .